japila-books/spark-sql-internals/docs/spark-sql-bucketing.md

 Number of buckets should be greater than 0 but less than 100000.
 Got `[numBuckets]`
 ```

-There are however requirements that have to be met before link:spark-sql-SparkOptimizer.adoc[Spark Optimizer] gives a no-Exchange query plan:
+There are however requirements that have to be met before [SparkOptimizer](SparkOptimizer.md) gives a no-Exchange query plan:

 .
 The number of partitions on both sides of a join has to be exactly the same.